vsteve96/SaveTheWorld/README.md

 - The footer provides links to EarthSavers' social media profiles on Facebook, Twitter, YouTube, and Instagram.

-- _blank property were used on the social media buttons, so they all open in a new tab after clicking.
+- _blank property were used on the social media buttons, so they all open in a new tab after clicking, to prevent disruptive behavior from the website.

 ## External Resources